-My mother’s nagging, weeping, blaming, and shouting suffocated me so much that I thought of getting married to end the drama; I didn’t care if I had to divorce the guy later.
-As I backpacked through the driest desert Atacama, I paid and registered on a matrimonial website while I sought suitable men around me.
+My mother’s nagging and weeping suffocated me so much that I thought of getting married to end the drama.
+As I backpacked through the driest desert Atacama, I paid and registered on a matrimonial website to find someone suitable.
 But even that train-of-thought derailed when an Indian-American “suitor” told me over the phone that he didn’t want to change though he spent all his money by the middle of the month.
 There were more like him.

 My South-American friends promised that they would find me a Latino and make me stay there.
-But I was forced to return to India otherwise the emotional abuse by my parents would have given me a brain tumor.
-And as per my sister, I was to blame if something happened to our high-blood-pressured mother; a Latino son-in-law was pushing it to limits.
+But I returned to India for my parents were getting impatient.
+And as per my family, I was to blame if something happened to our high-blood-pressured mother; a Latino son-in-law was pushing it to limits.

 If you think that this is just my story and that I have been selectively unlucky, you are a little bit right.
 But as Indians know, this is what our youth goes through, with everyone’s version of South-American trips and writing dreams.